Congratulations to our 2022 Maverick Awards Recipients

 • ENAV for taking up the challenge posed by the UN 2030 Agenda for Sustainable Development.
 Its strategy for climate change: SBTi's validation showed that for 2021 it managed to reduce its scope 1 and 2 emissions by 24.6% and its goal for 2022 is to reduce emissions by 70% -80% and compensate for what cannot be reduced using carbon credits.
 ENAV will become a carbon-neutral company in 2022.
 ENAV is the first Italian aviation company and the only ANSP in the world to obtain the validation of its emission reduction targets by SBT.

 VIEW PAST WINNERS

-For more information, contact Deborah Brice.
+For more information on the Maverick Awards, contact Deborah Brice.